The Engineering Communication Program offers two courses:

 Meet our instructors

-Dr. Dianne Hendricks is a lecturer in the department of Human Centered Design and Engineering and the Director of the Engineering Communication Program at the University of Washington.
+Dr. Dianne Hendricks is a Associate Teaching Professor in the department of Human Centered Design and Engineering and the Director of the Engineering Communication Program at the University of Washington.
 She designs and teaches courses involving technical communication, universal design, ethics, and diversity, equity and inclusion.
 She co-founded HuskyADAPT (Accessible Design and Play Technology), where she mentors UW students in design for local needs experts with disabilities and also leads outreach activities to the UW community and local K-12 students involving toy adaptation for children with disabilities.
 Dianne holds a Ph.D. in Genetics from Duke University and B.S. in Molecular Biology and B.A. in Psychology from the University of Texas at Austin.

 Tina Loucks Jaret